IMPORTANT SAFETY INFORMATION

 Secondary malignancies can occur at all dose levels.
 Lymphoproliferative disease has been reported with low-dose oral methotrexate which regressed when methotrexate was withdrawn.

 Methotrexate can cause embryo-fetal toxicity and fetal death when administered during pregnancy.
 In pregnant women with non-malignant disease, methotrexate is contraindicated.
-Consider the risks and benefits of XATMEP and risks to the fetus when prescribing to a pregnant patient with a neoplastic disease.
-Advise females of reproductive potential to use effective contraception during therapy and for 6 months after the final dose.
-Advise males of reproductive potential to use effective contraception during and for at least 3 months after the final dose.
+Consider the risks and benefits of XATMEP and risks to the fetus when.

 Adverse Reactions: See Full Prescribing Information for additional Adverse Reactions (6).